-This Request for Applications (RFA) provides information on funding opportunities for multi-year development food security activities.
+This RFA provides information on funding opportunities for development food security activities.
 Development activities are mandated in the Food for Peace Act and are aligned with the [FFP 2016-2025 Food Assistance and Food Security Strategy](#).
+This funding opportunity is authorized under the Food for Peace Act of 2014.
+The resulting award will be subject to 2 CFR 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and USAID's supplement, 2 CFR 700, as well as the additional requirements found in Section F.